 Pair With Charcuterie

 What if you took a cake made out of cheese and paired it with additional meats and delicious spreads?
 Talk about a charcuterie dream come true.
 We love the way this cake was incorporated into a dessert table complete with pies and cheesecake to offer a mixture of sweet and savory options for every guest.

-Cheese cakes truly have the potential to fit any palette, whether it’s with simple white hues, or making a bold statement with color.
-This cake stacked a variety of cheeses, paired with grapes, strawberries, and figs to offer a little something for everyone.
+Cheese cakes truly have the potential to fit any palette, whether it’s with simple white hues or making a bold statement with color.
+This cake is stacked with a variety of cheeses, paired with grapes, strawberries, and figs, to offer a little something for everyone.

 Embrace a Vineyard Vibe

 This cake balanced modern and rustic in the most beautiful way.
 Setting the cheese cake on top of a barrel made for such a gorgeous rustic look, paired with grapes to bring together a farm or vineyard vibe.

 The cake topper said it all for this stunning cake.
 We love this fun addition, adding a bit of humor, but it might be the simple décor that really takes the cake.
 Pairing rosemary, lavender, and white lilacs, this was such a lovely design.

 This cheesecake setup switched up the typical rule of having hard cheeses on the bottom tier, offering a huge wheel of soft cheese.
 If your favorite cheese is brie and you want to serve more of that than anything else, don’t be afraid to ask your caterer or planner to see if they can pull it off.
 This option added structure above the first layer for additional layers to sit on top of.

 Consider Colorful Contrasts